A degree in Government equips students with theoretical and practical knowledge concerning many different dimensions of politics, including:

 - Comparative Political Systems (GOVT-121)

-The electives are organized into the four aforementioned subfields: American Government, International Relations, Comparative Government, and Political Theory.
+The electives are organized into the four subfields of American Government, International Relations, Comparative Government, and Political Theory.
 Political Economy courses may exist in each of the four subfields.

 Students may take no more than four of the six electives in any one subfield and must include at least on in political theory.